Fyre's Billy McFarland Has Negative Money In The Bank

-After stepping off the plane, attendees quickly realised there were no models gallivanting on the beach, as depicted in the festival trailer.
+After stepping off the plane, attendees quickly realized there were no models gallivanting on the beach, as depicted in the festival trailer.
 Instead, there were wet tents and literal pigs.
-And now, nearly two years after the fiery hellscape, we are being rewarded with a one-two punch of Fyre Festival documentaries — Hulu's Fyre Fraud, and Netflix's Fyre.
+And now, nearly two years after the fiery hellscape, we are being rewarded with a one-two punch of Fyre Festival documentaries — Hulu's Fyre Fraud, streaming now, and Netflix's Fyre, coming out on January 18.

 Advertisement